 Pupae

 The pupal stage occurs inside a small cocoon.
 Pupae can remain dormant for days or even months until vibrations or warmth signal that a host is nearby.
-This is why flea infestations may appear suddenly even after cleaning.
+This is why flea activity may seem to “come back” suddenly even after cleaning.

 Adults